 Many local businesses have stalls here, and you can purchase anything from hot sauce to handmade bags.
 Once you’ve finished browsing the market, pick up some budget street food, and enjoy by the harbourside.
 Perfect for a brisk autumn day!

 #7 Take a frosty sunrise walk through Ashton Court

 Dark mornings are one of the things most people dislike about winter, but it does mean that you are much more likely to catch the sunrise!
-Ashton Court, located in the city’s east, opens at 8 am daily – so during the shorter days of November, December, and January, you’ll be able to watch the sun come up just as the park opens.
+Ashton Court, located in the city’s east, opens at 8 am daily – so during the shorter days of November, December, and January, you’ll be able to watch the sunrise just as the park opens.

 Ashton Court is a huge estate sprawling over 850 acres.
 It comprises grassland and forest and even has two areas where deer live.
 During winter mornings, it’s frosty and tranquil, a wonderful place to start a day.

 You could finish your walk by the Clifton Suspension Bridge, walk over it, and have breakfast in the beautiful Clifton Village.
 I recommend the Rosemarino for delicious traditional food.